codership/documentation/galeracluster/source/training/tutorials/wsrep-configuration.rst

 The options set in the URL take precedent over parameters set elsewhere.
 Parameters you set through the options list are prefixed by ``evs`` (i.e., Extended Virtual Synchrony), ``pc`` (i.e., Primary Component) and ``gmcast``.

-.. note:: For more information on the available parameters, see :ref:`Galera Parameters <../../../documentation/galera-parameters>`.
+.. note:: For more information on the available parameters, see :doc:`Galera Parameters <../../../documentation/galera-parameters>`.

 When listing options, start with a question mark after the IP address list.
 Then provide the options in a ``key=value`` format.
 Key/value pairs must be separated by an ampersand.
 Below is an example of how this might look: